 But she couldn't stop herself from checking the bond, trying to reach him through it.

-He had closed down completely.
+He'd closed down completely.
 Even the drip-drip-drip was gone.
-It would only open up again when the burning started.
+She imagined it would only open up again when the burning started.

 She wondered if this was how it had been between him and T'Pring.

 Had he told T'Pring he cared for her too?
 Had she cared?

 Chapel forced her mind off Spock.
 She was over him, done with him.
 At least until his next Pon Farr.
 She was a free agent, with a clear future ahead of herself.
 She had nothing to feel sorry for, nothing to regret, not when she was taking the steps she needed to take to reclaim her life.